“How are you handling quarantine?”

 - Work in front of a window.
 Any time you need to either listen to something or to just stop and think, do it while looking out the window and focusing on an object in the distance.

 - Incorporate a session of yogic eye exercises into your daily routine.
-These often consist of some combination of palming, blinking, sideways viewing, front and sideways viewing, rotational viewing, up and down viewing, preliminary nose tip gazing, and near and distant viewing.
+These often consist of palming, blinking, sideways viewing, front and sideways viewing, rotational viewing, up and down viewing, preliminary nose tip gazing, and near and distant viewing.
 There have been several studies showing that performing these for 30-60 minutes during the day can lead to an almost 65% reduction in eye fatigue symptoms.5https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6937872/6https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4932063/.
-That may sound like a lot, but many of these can be incorporated into the rest of your movement practice.
+That may sound like a lot.
+Still, many of these can be incorporated into the rest of your movement practice.

 It can also help to use an app like flux to cut some of the blue light from your screen.
 Blue light stresses the eyes more.